Asymons/OpenSourceConnect4/README.md

 Current:
 * Game is light weight, used as little bloat as possible.
 You can play local multiplayer or single player with ease!
-* Perfect AI is somewhat imperfect, as the game progresses the AI responds faster and smarter (because less moves to computer).
+* Perfect AI is somewhat imperfect, as the game progresses the AI responds faster and smarter (because less moves to compute).
 I still need to implement a hashmap to save common moves or limit depth of move computation early.
 Alpha beta pruning was successfully implemented despite this and column priority was added.
 * No online play :(